nittyjee/historymap/README.md

-This app is not production ready, it is missing things such as setting headers and session control.
+This app is not production ready, it is missing things such as setting headers.

 # Style:
 I have written in semi-standard and using double spacing (standard with semi-colons).
 I haven't altered the formatting of the original code.